ilkerarslan/NovaML.jl/README.md

 - ``StratifiedKFold``: Provides stratified k-fold cross-validator, ensuring that the proportion of samples for each class is roughly the same in each fold
 - ``train_test_split``: Split arrays or matrices into random train and test subsets
 - ``validation_curve``: Determine training and validation scores for varying parameter values, helping to assess how a model's performance changes with respect to a specific hyperparameter and aiding in hyperparameter tuning
 - ``GridSearchCV``: Perform exhaustive search over specified parameter values for an estimator.
-It implements a "fit" and a "score" method, and allows for efficient parallelization of parameter searches.
-GridSearchCV helps in finding the best combination of hyperparameters for a given model, optimizing its performance through cross-validated grid search over a parameter grid.
+- ``RandomSearchCV``: Perform randomized search over specified parameter distributions for an estimator.
+RandomSearchCV is often more efficient than GridSearchCV for hyperparameter optimization, especially when the parameter space is large or when some parameters are more important than others.

 ### MultiClass